samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-in-qsharp.md

 options for how the quantum state is displayed, like showing probabilities instead of probability amplitudes, or even other kinds of visualizations besides a bar chart.
-The current visualization also uses color to distinguish between the real and imaginary parts, which may be an issue for colorblind users.
+The current visualization also uses color to distinguish between the real and imaginary parts, which may be an issue for users with color blindness.

 It would also be cool to add more debugger-like features to the visualizer (like the ones I mentioned in the previous section that aren't possible with the